Childcare Options for Working Parents in Singapore

 - One parent works from home

-- Take leave (each parent gets 6 days of government-paid childcare leave per year)
+- Take leave (6 days government-paid childcare leave per year each)

-- Helper (if you have one in addition to the centre)
+- Helper (if you have one alongside the centre)

 Financial Comparison: 5-Year View

-The difference is enormous.
-For most middle-income families, government-funded childcare offers by far the best value.
+The difference is massive.
+For most middle-income families, government-funded childcare is by far the best value.

 Making It Work

-1. Have a backup plan: Every primary care arrangement will fail occasionally.
-Know your Plan B. 2.
-Communicate with your employer: Transparent communication about childcare needs prevents stress.
-3. Do not compare with other families: Every family's situation is different.
+1. Have a backup plan.
+Every primary arrangement will fail occasionally.
+2. Communicate with your employer.
+Transparency about childcare needs prevents stress.
+3. Don't compare.
+Every family's situation is different.
 What works for your colleague may not work for you.
-4. Reassess annually: Your child's needs change.
+4. Reassess annually.
 What worked at age 2 may not work at age 4.
-5. Invest in the relationship: Whether it is a teacher, helper, or grandparent providing care, a positive relationship with your child's caregiver benefits everyone.
+5. Invest in the relationship.
+Whether it's a teacher, helper, or grandparent — a positive relationship with your child's caregiver benefits everyone.

-For more on the costs involved, read our complete cost of raising a child guide.
+For more on costs, read our complete cost of raising a child guide.

 Frequently Asked Questions